CSA-OCP-GER/unicorn/challenges.istio.0.sm.md

 In this challenge you will install a service mesh in your Azure AKS cluster and implement most of the features Istio provides.

 > Why would you want such a mesh?
-There are many reasons, but most important is the fact that you can add - among others - some complicated routing, loadbalancing, fault injection etc. scenarios that you couldn't achieve otherwise or with a huge effort.
+There are many reasons, but most important is the fact that you can add - among others - some complicated routing, loadbalancing, fault injection etc. scenarios that you couldn't achieve otherwise or only with a huge effort.

 Istio adds: